Ashish567/Practice_Task_01/README.md

 ● Please don’t send code that is partly or fully written by someone else.
 We check every new hire’s code for plagiarism one month after you join us.
-If any level of plagiarism is found in your assignment, or any misrepresentation is found in the professional credentials you present in your resume, then 1) your employment will be terminated immediately and no salary will be due
+If any level of plagiarism is found in your assignment, or any misrepresentation is found in the professional credentials you present in your resume, then 1) your employment will be terminated immediately and no salary will be due.